Colette Ndzana

-Colette Ndzana Fegue (born 19 July 2000), known as Colette Ndzana, is a Cameroonian professional footballer and former futsal player who plays as a left back for French club Dijon and the Cameroon women's national team.
+Colette Ndzana Fegue (born 19 July 2000), known as Colette Ndzana, is a Cameroonian professional footballer and former futsal player who plays as a left back for Fenerbahçe of the Turkish Women's Super League and the Cameroon women's national team.

 Club career

 Ndzana first played for Éclair FC in Cameroon.

 In October 2023, Ndzana joined French club Reims.

 Ndzana signed for Dijon on 9 July 2025.

 International career

 Ndzana has won the silver medal at the 2019 African Games with the Cameroon women's national under-20 team.
 She capped at senior level during the 2020 CAF Women's Olympic Qualifying Tournament.

 As a futsal player, Ndzana has competed at 2018 Summer Youth Olympics.